fortrabbit/help/docs/craft-3-tune.md

 When enabled, Craft CMS will create and update a file called `project.yml` containing Craft configuration.
 Please see the [Craft CMS docs article](https://docs.craftcms.com/v3/project-config.html#enabling-the-project-config-file) for more on it.
 With the `fortrabbit/craft-auto-migrate` package mentioned above, Project Config changes are applied automatically to your fortrabbit App.

+## Queue Jobs

+Craft CMS uses queue jobs for long-running tasks.
+By default these jobs are processed by a web based ajax call which blocks PHP processes that are meant for site delivery.
+In the worst case scenario the queue runner consumes all PHP resources.
+Luckily there are more robust solutions available.
+[Andrew Welch](https://nystudio107.com/blog/robust-queue-job-handling-in-craft-cms) explains it in detail, here is the TLDR:

+### Async Queue Plugin

+For most queue workloads the `ostark/craft-async-queue` plugin mitigates the problems described above.
+There is further configuration required, just install it like any other plugin.
+See the [guide on Github](https://github.com/ostark/craft-async-queue) understand what it does.

+### Worker Job

+On the [Pro Stack](/app-pro) you can run long running processes in a isolated environment without hurting site delivery.
+You need to enable the [Worker](/worker-pro) component and set up a "Nonstop Job" with this Craft command: `craft queue/listen`.
+To disable the default queue runner, `runQueueAutomatically` must be disabled in `config/general.php`.

 ## Troubleshooting